 - Step 15: Flip back over right side up.
 Scatter some rolled oats on your work surface.

-- Step 16: Lightly brush your loaf with water, then roll over the oats, coating top, sides and bottom of the loaf.
+- Step 16: Lightly brush your loaf with water, then roll over the oats, coating the top, sides and bottom of the loaf.

-- Step 17: Place loaf into a greased 8×4-inch loaf pan.
+- Step 17: Place the loaf into a greased 8×4-inch loaf pan.
 Cover with a greased piece of plastic wrap.

 If you are new to bread making, I highly encourage you to check out my Getting Started With Yeast Bread Baking resource page, to get a good understanding of the process of making homemade bread.

-Top Tip
+Top tip!

-The addition of soaked oatmeal to this bread produces a lovely, moist loaf, but it also means the loaf will need longer to bake off some of that moisture.
+The addition of soaked oatmeal to this bread produces a lovely, moist loaf, but it also means the loaf will need longer in the oven to bake off some of that moisture.
 This loaf will need at least 45 minutes in the oven, which is quite a bit longer than most bread loaves.
 A thermometer is best for testing done-ness, but if you don’t have a thermometer, err on the side of leaving it in the oven a few minutes longer, rather than rushing it out, to ensure you don’t end up with a loaf with an under-done middle.

-Get the Recipe: Honey Oatmeal Bread
+Get the Recipe: Honey Oat Bread

 Ingredients

-- 1 1/4 cups (284 ml) boiling water
+- 1 1/4 cups (285 ml) boiling water

-- 3/4 cup (171 ml) large-flake rolled oats, plus more for coating
+- 3/4 cup large-flake, old-fashioned rolled oats, plus more for coating

-- 1/2 tsp (3 g) fine salt
+- 1/2 teaspoon fine salt

-- 2 Tbsp (28 g) butter, or vegetable oil
+- 2 Tablespoons (28 g) butter, or vegetable oil

-- 1/4 cup (57 ml) lukewarm water
+- 1/4 cup (55 ml) lukewarm water, about 105F.

-- 2 1/4 tsp (7 g) active dry yeast
+- 2 1/4 teaspoons active dry or instant yeast

 - 1/2 cup (60 g) whole wheat flour, (or more all purpose flour)